ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image20]

-Finaly I saved the class used for feature extraction and classification to a pickle file.
-For later classification I load this combination to make sure I use the same paramter as I used for the training stage.
+Finally I saved the class used for feature extraction and classification to a pickle file.
+For later classification I load this combination to make sure I use the same parameter as I used for the training stage.

 ```python
 extracted_features_and_svm = {"svm":svm, "extractFeatures":extractFeatures}